Fast Track Grant Program FAQs

 • The organization is a registered 501c3 or is a fiscally sponsored project.

-• The organization serves Dallas County, Texas OR Park City, Utah.
+• The organization serves Dallas County, Texas or Park City, Utah.

 • The funding need is time sensitive (ie: closing a funding gap on a program, responding to an emergency, fulfilling a time-limited matching grant.)